benthor/tagvial/README.md

 - `-o recursiverm`
     - by default, rm'ing a file from a tagpath only removes the last tag.
 With this option it instead loses all tags from its entire tagpath.
+    - *note*: for now this option is required when using firefox to download a file directly into the fs, since it apparently does some "exploratory" mknod'ing and subsequent unlink'ing before attempting to store the file proper.

 - `-o recursivermdir`
     - by default, rmdir'ing a directory/tag only removes that particular tag.
 By specifying the above option, all other tags in the path between the tag and the root also get deleted.